Tiny Tank

-Tiny Tank (marketed as Tiny Tank: Up Your Arsenal) is a third-person shooter platform game developed by AndNow and Appaloosa Interactive.
-Initially meant to be published by MGM Interactive in late 1998, they dropped the title and gave it to Sony Computer Entertainment America.
-It was released in 1999 for the PlayStation.
+Tiny Tank (marketed as Tiny Tank: Up Your Arsenal) is a 1999 platformer-third-person shooter video game developed by AndNow and Appaloosa Interactive and published by Sony Computer Entertainment for the PlayStation.
+Initially to be published by MGM Interactive in late 1998, they sold the rights of the game to Sony while retaining a producer credit.

+In the game, the armed forces of planet Earth were merged into a large corporation during the 21st century.
+The company decided to create a robot army to fight humanity's wars instead of human soldiers.
+It also created the sentient tank Tiny Tank as a company mascot to boost its own popularity.
+In 2098, Tiny was supposed to face the rest of the company's army in an exhibition match.
+Due to a series of errors, Tiny was destroyed during the match, and a robotic opponent gained both self-awareness and control over the other robots.
+The new leader decided to cause human extinction, forcing his human enemies to retreat into underground shelters.
+In 2198, Tiny is revived and tasked with defeating the robot army and becoming humanity's latest savior.

 Gameplay

 The player controls Tiny as he traverses many levels, eliminating SenTrax forces as he goes.
 There are two bars at the top of the screen that show Tiny's health and the amount of nanometal acquired.
 Nanometal is essential for the on-board Fix-It Crabs to repair Tiny.
 If the nanometal meter runs out, health cannot be regenerated.
 There is also a map on the upper right hand corner identifying the surroundings, enemies, and mission objectives.

 Tiny can pick up fallen parts from destroyed enemies: